Surfshark VPN Review 2025: Is It Worth the Money?

 On top of essential security features, the provider also comes with extras.
 It has Bypasser (its split-tunneling tool), CleanWeb, which is a VPN ad blocker, and IP Rotator, which changes your VPN IP addresses without dropping your connection.
 Also, it has Multihop servers that send your data through 2 VPN servers, and a built-in speed test.

 But Surfshark isn’t perfect.
-For starters, it doesn’t work with Disney+, its speeds are slow on very distant servers, CleanWeb doesn’t block pop-up ads, and the built-in speed test is inaccurate.
-Also, it lacks WebRTC and IPv6 leak protection, and it doesn’t work in restrictive regions.
+For starters, its speeds are slow on very distant servers, and the built-in speed test is inaccurate.
+Also, it lacks WebRTC and IPv6 leak protection, it only allows P2P traffic on half its available locations, and it doesn’t always work in restrictive regions.

-Surfshark offers multiple pricing plans, including a very cheap long-term plan, and it backs each purchase with a 30-day money-back guarantee.
+Surfshark offers multiple pricing plans, including a very cheap long-term deal, and it backs each purchase with a 30-day money-back guarantee.

 If there’s something we haven’t covered in our Surfshark review that you’re curious about, send us a message — we’ll be happy to carry out extra tests and answer any questions.